pnp/blog/content/post/working-with-custom-connectors-in-power-platform-for-beginners.md

 give a Host for our custom connector (but I strongly recommend to fill out the Description as well.
 Especially when you want to share it, give your colleagues an idea of what your custom connector does ;)).
-Now you might think, that\'s the endpoint, like in the previous blog, but it\'s not.
-The endpoint is connected to a certain method (GET, PUT, POST, PATCH, DELETE) and since we haven\'t defined our method yet, this is something else.
+Now you might think, that's the endpoint, like in the previous blog, but it's not.
+The endpoint is connected to a certain method (GET, PUT, POST, PATCH, DELETE) and since we haven't defined our method yet, this is something else.
 The host is a part of the URL, usually the documentation will tell you.

-In this case, it\'s **api.math.tools**
+In this case, it's **api.math.tools**

 You can also upload a nice icon for you connector (which I love, obviously), just make sure that the file is .png or .jpg and smaller than 1MB.

-You don\'t need to fill out the rest.
+You don't need to fill out the rest.
 We will look into that at a another blog of this series.
-For now we\'re good and we can click on
+For now we're good and we can click on
 \"Security\" either in the lower right corner or in the navigation at the top of the page.